-In addition to providing evidence in line with this risk rated approach, learners must achieve all knowledge-based criteria, (learning outcomes beginning with understand or know).
+In addition to providing evidence in line with this risk rated approach, learners must achieve all knowledge- based criteria, (learning outcomes beginning with understand or know).

-This qualification includes units that share both knowledge and skills- based criteria.
+This qualification includes units that share both knowledge and skills-based criteria.
 Units can be claimed in full as long as:

-- Evidence has been provided in line with the risk-based approach document - All knowledge -based assessment criteria have been met - The longitudinal study has been completed (there is an adaptation guidance to support learners to complete the study, and this can be found on the qualification page in Qual Hub)
+- evidence has been provided in line with the risk-rated approach - all knowledge -based assessment criteria have been met or TAG submitted (if required) - the longitudinal study has been completed (there is an adaptation guidance to support learners to complete the study, and this can be found on the qualification page in Qualhub)